nicolas42/pwa/README.txt

-This is basically just to get an icon on mobile when the app is added to the home screen.
+This is basically just to get an icon on mobile when the website is added to the home screen.
-It also allows the program to be run as a separate browser instance without a tab bar.
+It also allows the program to be run as a separate browser instance and for more advanced features like push notifications to be used.
+But that isn't touched on here.

 # Quick Start
 --------------------------------------

 go to https://nicolas42.github.io/pwa
 There should be an icon in the url bar that allows the program to be installed.
+This'll be under a share icon on mobile I believe.

 locally
 python3 -m http.server 8000
 http://localhost:8000